cosmic-zip/witch_craft/CONTRIBUTING.md

 ### Contribution Workflow

 MaidRunner follows a Continuous Integration/Continuous Deployment (CI/CD) model, replacing the traditional Git Flow model.
 Our development process is centered around creating feature branches, automated testing, and merging changes into the master branch.

+### Trunk-Based Development

+This project utilizes a Trunk-Based Development (TBD) approach for its software development lifecycle.
+Trunk-Based Development is a software development methodology that emphasizes continuous integration and collaboration among developers.
+Here's a brief overview of how we implement TBD in this project:
+Branching Strategy

+  ***In Trunk-Based Development, we maintain a single long-lived branch called the "trunk" or "master" branch.
+All developers work directly on this branch for most of their coding tasks.***

+We greatly appreciate your dedication and contributions to our project.
+To ensure that we maintain the highest standards of development practices and align with our chosen methodology, Trunk-Based Development (TBD), we kindly request that you take a moment to review the content available on trunkbaseddevelopment.com before submitting any changes.

+Here's why this is important:

+- Alignment with Best Practices: Trunk-Based Development (TBD) is a cornerstone of our development process.
+The website provides comprehensive insights into TBD principles, benefits, and practical implementations that can greatly benefit your contributions.

+- Efficient Collaboration: Understanding TBD principles helps us work together more efficiently, reducing the likelihood of merge conflicts and ensuring a smoother development process.

+- Quality Assurance: By familiarizing yourself with TBD, you can ensure that your changes align with the methodology's principles, leading to higher code quality and better integration into the main branch.

+- Reduced Disruptions: Proper adherence to TBD minimizes disruptions to the main branch, allowing us to maintain a stable and deployable codebase at all times.

+We believe that taking the time to review the resources available on trunkbaseddevelopment.com will enhance the quality of your contributions and ultimately benefit the entire project.

+Thank you for your commitment to our project's success.
+If you have any questions or need further clarification on TBD or its implementation in our project, please feel free to reach out to us.

 ### Branch Strategy